 Summary

-The region has already developed around 90 percent of the minimum renewable build called for by the power plan and is on pace to achieve the cost-effective efficiency identified in the plan.
-Bonneville is currently on track with its energy efficiency acquisition, but it will need to increase future savings to stay on target.
+As shown in the dashboard on the right, the Council sees significant progress towards implementing the resource strategy in the 2021 Power Plan.
+The region has already developed around 90 percent of the minimum renewable build called for by the power plan and is well on pace to develop renewables beyond those assumed in the adequacy assessment.
+The region and Bonneville are also on pace to achieve the cost-effective efficiency identified in the plan, with data showing the region tracking towards the high end of the Council’s target.
 Utilities in the region are demonstrating, developing, and running demand response programs that meet their local needs.
-However, the Council continues to see more potential in products that would support the region’s need for flexibility.
+However, the Council continues to see more potential in demand response products that would support the region’s need for flexibility.

 2021 Power Plan Resource Strategy